hpi-swa-teaching/SVGMorph/packages/SVG-Morphic.package/SVGTSpanMorph.class/README.md

-A SVGTSpanMorph is a morph representing the svg <tspan> element.
 The SVG <tspan> element defines a subtext within a <text> element or another <tspan> element.
 It allows for adjustment of the style and/or position of that subtext as needed.